 Use of salt is another important factor in plant DNA extraction.
-Scientists do not pay attention to the role of salt.
 The DNA, as well as the polysaccharides both can be soluble in a salt solution or both, can be insoluble.
 It depends on the concentration of salt in the CTAB extraction buffer.

 DNA is insoluble at low salt concentration while polysaccharides can be insoluble at a high salt concentration or vice verse.